 You have the right to withdraw your consent to us using your personal data at any time, and to request that we delete it.

-We will not share any of your data with any third parties for any purposes other than storage on an email server in the European Economic Area (the “EEA”).
+We will not share any of your data with any third parties for any purposes other than storage on an email server in the UK.

 How and where do we store your data?

-We will only store your personal data within the European Economic Area (the “EEA”) plus Turkey where our Liaison office is based.
+We will only store your personal data within the UK and occasionally Turkey where our Liaison office is based.
 This means that your personal data will be fully protected under the GDPR or to equivalent standards by law.

 Personal data security is essential to us and to protect personal data, we take the following measures: